4 Ways to Cook for a Multiple Diet Household Without Losing your Mind

 It’s just food!
 Why put some much negative energy into something that is so life-giving and nourishing?
 Don’t get so hung up on the details.
 Do yourself a favor and tell yourself that this situation is another way for you and your partner to grow closer, try new things, and ultimately, eat delicious food!

-2. Find vegan or whatever-diet-specific recipes you enjoy
+2. Find plant-based or whatever-diet-specific recipes you enjoy

 Come in with an open mind.
 Find some different, diet specific recipes that look good to you and cook them.
 If you like them, great!
 Make them a staple in your house.
 If you don’t like them, move on.

-For those of you in my situation, I recommend Christina’s Cauliflower Vegan Buffalo Bites (with deliciously creamy, blue-cheese dressing for the non-vegan in your life).
+For those of you in my situation, I recommend Christina’s Cauliflower Vegan Buffalo Bites (with deliciously creamy, blue-cheese dressing for the non-plant-based eater in your life).
 Sign up for Christina’s newsletter below and she will send you this glorious recipe!

 Refresh this page if the box does not show

 If you like to cook, this tip is for you.
 One of my favorite things to do is to figure out how to make the most meatiest, cheesiest dishes plant-based so that Christina and I can both enjoy them.
 I’ve been able to come up with: Vegan Nachos, Vegan Potato Skins, Vegan Chili, Vegan Steak Dinner, Vegan Shepherd’s Pie, Vegan Gumbo, Vegan Mac and “Cheese”, Vegan Country Fried Steak, Vegan Pulled “Pork” sandwiches, just to name a few.

 And if I’m really hankering for some meat, I’ll cook a little on the side quickly or add it into my meal prep so that I can enjoy in on my plate.
 You just have to be creative.

 When we make food out of love and care, it’s felt by everyone who eats it.
 If you approach your meals with this in mind, you will always eat well.